 In states like California and Vermont, or in newly legalized states where infrastructure is still being built, prices can range from $4,000 to $5,095.
 If you live in an area where aquamation was just legalized (such as Pennsylvania or South Carolina in 2025), expect higher initial prices until more providers enter the market.

-Example 1: The Direct Aquamation Package (Missouri)
+Example 1: A Direct Aquamation Package (Budget Market)

 - Professional Services: $600